hverlin/Quest/src/modules/slack/readme.md

 ## Authentication
 It is done using an API token.
 To get one, you need to create a Slack application.

-Then go to Oauth and permissions.
+Then go to *Oauth and permissions* and do the following:

-- enable the correct *user token scopes*:
+- enable the correct **user token scopes**:
-    - channels:history
-    - channels:read
-    - emoji:read
+  - emoji:read (View custom emoji in the workspace)
-    - search:read
+  - search:read (Search the workspace’s content)
-    - users:read
+  - users:read (View people in the workspace)
 - click install app
 - copy the OAuth Access Token